-Charcoal logs in Auckland
+Charcoal logs

 If your cook runs longer than an hour, charcoal logs are the fuel to reach for.